10-Week Japanese

 Japademy website (source: japademy.com)

 We offer a much broader set of benefits because we want you to succeed holistically.
 First, we give you an official Certificate of Completion for every course you finish, which even has a unique validation number—a great way to showcase your progress.
-You get full, free access to our practice app with AI conversation teachers, along with free access to our Japanese video courses, practice flashcards, and Japanese language blogs to supplement your live classes anytime, anywhere.
+You get full, free access to our practice app with AI conversation teachers, along with free access to our Japanese video courses, practice flashcards, and Japanese language blog to supplement your live classes anytime, anywhere.

 We also weave cultural immersion into our lessons, giving you real insights into Japanese daily life, traditions, and travel scenarios—the stuff that makes the language come alive.
 Plus, every student gets a placement quiz to ensure they start at the perfect level, and you get to be part of the wonderful community we build in our live group classes.
 Our students often tell us that the entire Japademy experience feels so much more immersive and engaging compared to other platforms or websites.